gms-electronics/GMS-License/README.md

 ## What if I want to offer this software as a services to third parties?
 In most cases there is absolutely no issue with that, we reserve the right to require you to close a license agreement with us to contribute financially to our software development though.
 Reach out to us and we can discuss a free fair use policy (for NGOs and education sector usage) or a sponsoring for our repositories in exchange for unrestricted licenses for your commercial use.

-## Why didn't we pick a preexisting license such as Affero or other dual use licenses?
+## Why didn't we pick a pre-existing license such as Affero or other dual use licenses?
 We felt they were all too long and too complicated and wanted something easier to understand.

 ## Can I reuse this license for my own projects?